Miracle Cure for Alcoholism

 delirium tremens.

-He told me that it was best to
+He told me that it was best to begin

 At the office, I kept a jug in my desk drawer.
 I drank my way